-- A girl living in my house wasn’t very nice to me and my friend.
-She wanted to talk later to explain herself, but I just walked out on her mid-conversation.
+One, a girl living in my house wasn’t very nice to me and my friend.
+She wanted to explain herself, but I just walked out on her mid-conversation.
 I wasn’t even that mad at her.
-I didn’t like people who aren’t nice to my friends so I decided to be not nice to her in retaliation.
+I just don’t like people who aren’t nice to my friends.

 Over the years, I’ve noticed three things about books about Vietnamese culture:

-- They are all written by foreigners.
+They are all written by foreigners.
 A guidebook to a country written by a foreigner is like a cookbook written by someone who has only had experience in looking at the food.
 There needs to be a book about Vietnamese culture written by a real Vietnamese.

-- They all start with the war.
+They all start with the war.
 Come on, the war ended 4 decades ago!
 There are so many more cool things in Vietnam.

-- They all read like textbooks at best and phonebooks at worst.
+They all read like textbooks at best and phonebooks at worst.
 I believe that books should be not only informative but also entertaining.

 I’ve spent the last two years interviewing many people: foreigners who have traveled in Vietnam, foreigners who have lived in Vietnam, foreigners who have never been to Vietnam, Vietnamese who have lived overseas, Vietnamese who have never been outside the country, etc. I’ve combined their opinion into a book called “How to not get your ass kicked in Vietnam: The native’s guide”.
 But I still need more input to make the book as comprehensive as possible.
 So please help me through this short survey: